strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/toolsAndPlatforms.md

 This lab introduces interns to **foundational tools and platforms** used daily in a SOC environment.
 Understanding how data flows from endpoints to security platforms—and how to investigate, triage, and act—is key to being an effective SOC analyst

 ## LimaCharlie Hands-On
-[LimaCharlie](/courseFiles/tools/LimaCharlie.md) is a cloud-native EDR and infrastructure-as-a-service platform.
+LimaCharlie is a cloud-native EDR and infrastructure-as-a-service platform.
 It collects detailed telemetry from endpoints and allows for custom detection and response rules

-After setting it up, you can try the [LimaCharlie Lab](/courseFiles/Lab_02-toolsAndPlatforms/limaCharlieLab.md)

 ## Elastic SIEM Hands-On
 [Elastic SIEM](/courseFiles/tools/Elastic.md), part of the Elastic Stack (Elasticsearch, Logstash, Kibana), provides a flexible and powerful SIEM solution for log ingestion, search, visualization, and detection